-Thanks to its advanced urbanisation and development in comparison to the rest of the country, most expats live in the capital, Phnom Penh.
-Prices for accommodation range significantly, depending on the area.
+Thanks to its advanced urbanisation and development compared to the rest of the country, most expats live in the capital, Phnom Penh.
+Prices for accommodation in Phnom Penh range significantly, depending on the area.

 Types of accommodation in Cambodia

-With non-serviced apartments, expats are typically required to pay for all costs associated with the apartment.
-Because of the demand for accommodation, though, some non-serviced apartments have begun to include perks such as internet, cable, water and cleaning in the monthly rental rate.
-However, electricity is almost never included as a part of the monthly rate.
+With non-serviced apartments, expats typically have to pay for all the costs associated with the apartment.
+Owing to the demand for accommodation, some non-serviced apartments have begun to include perks such as internet, cable, water and cleaning in the monthly rental rate.
+Be that as it may, electricity is seldom part of the monthly rate.

-The cost of rent in serviced apartments is all-inclusive and they come fully furnished.
+The cost of rent in serviced apartments is all-inclusive, and they are also fully furnished.
 They're also often in better-maintained buildings with more luxurious amenities and modern fixtures.

 Finding accommodation in Cambodia

-Online property portals are a good place to start when looking for accommodation in Cambodia as they are accessible from anywhere and can be used to get to know the property market better, particularly in terms of gauging common price points.
+Online property portals are a fantastic place to start when looking for accommodation in Cambodia, as they are accessible and can be used to research the property market, particularly when trying to gauge common price points.

-We advise that expats make use of a Cambodian estate agent once in the country, preferably one who is bilingual and has experience working with expats.
-This can ease the process of searching, negotiating and signing a lease immensely.
+We advise that expats use a Cambodian estate agent once in the country, preferably one who is bilingual and has experience working with expats.
+This can immensely ease the process of searching, negotiating and signing a lease.